umiswing/NiuTensor/README.md

 * `model` - Path of the model.
 * `sbatch` - Sentence batch size.
 Default: 32.
 * `dev` - Device id (-1 for CPUs, and >= 0 for GPUs).
 Default: 0.
-* `beamsize` - Size of the beam.
+* `beam` - Size of the beam.
 1 for the greedy search.
 * `input` - Path of the input file.
 One sentence per line with tokens separated by spaces.
 * `output` - Path of the output file to be saved.
 The same format as the input file.
 * `srcvocab` - Path of the source language vocabulary.
 Its first line is the vocabulary size, followed by a word and its index in each following line.